BrayanLemusQ/Online-Roulette/Commit Status.md

 # Commit Purpose
-This commits saves the valid bets on a database.
-If the `IdRoulette` exists and this roulette is open, the beth would be consider as a valid bet.
-So far, the code allows to create a bet if the request send a header and a structure with the valid keys.
-The validation of the data received is missing.
+This commits creates a function to search for an existing roulette, this changes allows to optimize the code used on `/RouletteOpening` and reuse it on `/AddBet`

 # Operation